Writing an Offer

 Busting Offer "Myths"

-- Even if your offer is at asking price, that does not mean the seller has to accept your offer.
-Even a full price offer with the exact terms the seller is looking for does not have to be accepted.
+- Even if your offer is at the asking price, that does not mean the seller has to accept your offer.
+Even a full-price offer with the exact terms the seller is looking for does not have to be accepted.
 There are many things going through a seller's mind when they receive an offer such as "will we receive another or higher offer?", "did we underprice the home?" or "Do I really want to sell our home?", these thoughts can be rational or irrational however they do play on the outcome of your offer.

 - If you submit your offer first, the seller does not have to respond to your offer first.
 The seller can choose to respond to offers in whatever order they choose.
 The way or order in which a seller responds to any offer may only make sense to the seller.

 In any real estate negotiation, buyers ask and sellers push back -- because if you're the buyer and you don’t ask, you don’t get.
 While sellers want the highest price and buyers want the best deal, the two have to meet somewhere in the middle for the deal to close.
 Negotiating for a home is important since this is the largest asset most people own and there’s potentially a lot of money at stake.

 One party always has the upper hand.
 However, in a buyer’s market, those looking for a property can walk away if they don’t like the terms, since they have many homes to choose from.
 In a seller’s market, with bidding wars and multiple offers, the homeowner can be as picky about the myriad terms of the sale as his or her agent allows.